On Efficient Language and Vision Assistants for Visually-Situated Natural Language Understanding: What Matters in Reading and Reasoning: Experimental Details

-\paragraph{Hyperparameters.} Table~\ref{tab:hparam_align} and Table~\ref{tab:hparam_inst} outline the hyperparameters applied during the alignment and instruction tuning stages, noting that smaller models thrive with larger learning rates.
-In the final model training configuration, we use the data and sampling ratios from Table~\ref{tab:curated_elva_datasets} and train the model for 11K steps.
-The exact number of unique images is difficult to calculate since some images are shared across datasets, but we estimate using approximately 1M unique images.
-Note that LLaVA-NeXT reported using 760K samples,\footnote{\url{https://llava-vl.github.io/blog/2024-01-30-llava-next}} indicating a modest increase in our case.
-Moreover, as we leverage multiple curated datasets with slightly different questions on the same images, we consider a synthetic epoch to consist of 1.4M examples.
-Thus, with a batch size of 128, we run 11K steps (1.4M / 128).
-For the Ablation studies, we exclude datasets like VG, RefCOCO, and Vision-Flan to reduce the cost, resulting in 9K training steps.
-Additionally, the 0.2B model converges more slowly, so we run this model for twice the number of steps compared to the other models (1B to 13B).
-This increased number of steps is applied only to the 0.2B model.
+\paragraph{Hyperparameters.} Table~\ref{tab:hparam_align} and Table~\ref{tab:hparam_inst} provide the hyperparameters used during the alignment and instruction tuning stages, noting that smaller models benefit from larger learning rates.
+In the final model training configuration, we employ the data and sampling ratios outlined in Table~\ref{tab:curated_elva_datasets} and train the model for 11K steps.
+Calculating the exact number of unique images is complex due to overlap across datasets; however, we estimate using approximately 1M unique images.
+LLaVA-NeXT reported using 760K samples\footnote{\url{https://llava-vl.github.io/blog/2024-01-30-llava-next}}, and our use represents a modest increase.
+Furthermore, as we leverage multiple curated datasets with slightly different questions on the same images, we consider a synthetic epoch to consist of 1.4M examples.
+Thus, with a batch size of 128, we complete 11K steps (1.4M / 128).
+For ablation studies, we exclude datasets like VG, RefCOCO, and Vision-Flan to minimize costs, resulting in 9K training steps.
+Additionally, we find that the 0.2B model converges more slowly, so we extend its instruct tuning to twice the number of steps compared to the other models (1B to 13B).
+This increased number of steps is applied solely to the 0.2B scale.